Global Mind Tests

 Phones and tablets often add extra delay through touch processing, browser timing and display refresh.
 That is why desktop and mobile scores are not directly comparable.

 This article is educational and not diagnostic.
-Reaction time varies naturally with fatigue, stress, practice effects and device latency.
+The ranges above are practical benchmarks for a simple visual task and can shift with fatigue, stress, practice effects and device latency.